The Invizear Winter Newsletter

 The evidence is clear that healthy hearing contributes to a healthy brain (and the evidence is there!).
 A holistic application can improve the quality of your life in so many ways.
 Hearing aids are an important aspect of this but it is also about understanding coping strategies and integrating the benefits of new technology.
 In this way, we can help our patients to make the most of all of these components, helping to maintain and enhance the quality of life for themselves and their loved ones.

 Please look out for further bulletins on THIS 2020 and the imminent launch of the event together with ticketing arrangement

 Our Holiday Message

-We would like to take this opportunity to wish all of our patients and friends a wonderful Christmas and a healthy and Happy New Year.
+We hope that you have enjoyed reading our Invizear Winter Newsletter and would like to take this opportunity to wish all of our patients and friends a wonderful Christmas and a healthy and Happy New Year.